skirtapaieo/blockchain-101/README.md

     # Note: In reality, Bitcoin nodes do this automatically
     if verify_transaction(tx_details):
         valid_transactions.append(tx_details)
 ```

-They check these transactions to ensure their validity.
+**Block Creation**

-Block Creation: They then compile these transactions into a 'block'.
+They then compile these transactions into a 'block'.
 Along with the transaction data, each block contains the hash of the previous block (to maintain the chain's integrity) and a nonce.

 Proof-of-Work: The miners' computers then try to find a nonce (a random number) that, when hashed with the rest of the content of the block, produces a hash with a certain number of leading zeroes (according to the current difficulty target).
 This step involves repeatedly changing the nonce and hashing the block until a suitable hash is found.
 This is the 'work' in Proof-of-Work.